mikependon/RepoDB.NET/pages/features/bulkoperations.md

 You can maximize the execution by targetting your underlying table indexes via qualifiers, simply pass a list of [Field](/class/field) objects.
 The library will then create a CLUSTERED INDEX on the pseudo-temporary table through the passed qualifiers and do the actual joins to the original table using that index.

 > If you have not passed any qualifiers, the primary column will be used by default.
-If the primary column is not present, it will use the identify column instead.
+If the primary column is not present, it will use the identity column instead.

 #### Supported Objects